FeatureBaseDB/featurebase/docs/administration.md

 #### Metrics

-Pilosa can be configured to emit metrics on its internal processes in 2 formats, Expvar or StatsD.
-Metric recording is disabled by default and enabled through the configuration file.
+Pilosa can be configured to emit metrics pertaining to its internal processes in one of two formats: Expvar or StatsD.
+Metric recording is disabled by default.
-Through the configuration file choose the metric type, host to receive events, and polling interval for runtime metrics.
+The metrics configuration options are:

+  - Host to receive events
+  - Polling interval for runtime metrics
+  - Metric type (StatsD, Expvar).

 ##### Tags
-StatsD Tags are in DataDog format (key:value), and we tag the following:
+StatsD Tags adhere to the DataDog format (key:value), and we tag the following:

 - NodeID
 - Index